Instructions on How to Enroll in a Course

 Whether your goal is practical skill building, career advancement, or personal enrichment, our noncredit courses provide clear instruction and specific learner outcomes.
 Noncredit courses are offered at a lower price than for-credit courses and cannot be applied to undergraduate or other degree programs.
 Noncredit courses may count toward a professional certificate.

-Professional certificates consist of three or more noncredit courses in which you enroll on an individual basis.
-A certificate should be completed within its designated timeline of one to two years.
-Parsons Academy students have more than two years to complete a certificate.
-Be sure to visit individual certificate pages for details of each program, including requirements and learner outcomes.
+Professional certificates consist of noncredit courses in which you enroll on an individual basis.
+Please visit individual certificate pages for details of each program, including timeline, recommended course order, requirements, and learner outcomes.

 Taking a for-credit course allows you to accrue transfer credits for undergraduate or other degree programs.
 Whether you are a pre-college student or an adult learner, earn credit to use later when embarking on a new educational path as a degree-seeking student.
 Additional fees will apply, and we strongly recommend speaking to an academic advisor to find out whether the credit course(s) you've chosen will count toward your degree.